Gexkill/sweng2/RASD/src/index.md

     * RASD_meteocal-example1.pdf

 ##Proposed system
-We will implement a client-server architecture (Fig. 2) based on common REST API and MVC pattern, so with just one server application we manage both web application and mobile application, obviously we will have version for taxi driver and version for clients.
+We will implement a client-server architecture (Fig. 2) based on common REST API and MVC pattern, so with just one server application we manage both web application and mobile application, obviously we will have a version for taxi driver and a version for clients.

 ![Architecture](../resources/architecture.jpg?raw=true)

 ##Identifying stakeholders
-We have only one main stakeholder: the government of the city, that wants to improve the current taxi service in terms of usability, efficiency and cost.
+We have only one main stakeholder: the government of the city who wants to improve the current taxi service in terms of usability, efficiency and cost.
-However we can adapt this system to other city (changing the interface with the old system)
+However we can adapt this system to other cities (changing the interface with the old system)

 ##Other considerations about the system
 **KEEP or remove?**